mohamedelhacen/age_Calculator/README.md

 # Calculate your age
-This script asks you for your age in years and then calculates it in months and days.
+This script asks you for your birthdate in form of day/month/year and then calculates your age in years, months and days.

+## Example
+[][example.png]

 ## Running this script
 ```bash